inbrainai/inBrainSurveys_SDK/README.md

 # InBrainSurveys SDK

-Survey library to monetize your mobile app, provided by inBrain.ai
+Survey library to monetize your mobile app, provided by inBrain.ai.\
+Please, check the **InBrainSurveys_Demo** app for getting integration example.

 # Requirements
-* iOS 10.0
+* iOS 10.0+
-* Swift 4.2
+* Swift 4.2+
 * Xcode 11+

 # Installation
 ### CocoaPods
-Add to your project's Podfile

-Podfile Example:
+[CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
+To integrate InBrainSurveys into your Xcode project using CocoaPods, specify it in your `Podfile`:
 ```
-target "AppName" do
-     use_frameworks!
 pod 'InBrainSurveys'
-end
 ```

 Then, from Terminal within the project folder, run
 ```
 pod install
 ```

-Once *pod install* command is complete, from now on open .xcworkspace file for your project.
+Once *pod install* command is complete, from now on open .xcworkspace file for your project.\

-Add **import InBrainSurveys_SDK_Swift** to begin using SDK in your code
+Add **import InBrainSurveys_SDK_Swift** to begin using SDK in your code.

+Please, visit [CocoaPods](https://cocoapods.org) website for additional information.

 ### Manual
 Drag and drop the **InBrainSurveys_SDK_Swift.xcframework** file into the same folder level as your *[AppName].xcodeproj* or *[AppName].xworkspace* file.